giraud-d-edu/projet-1-cookcookcook-matteo-valentin-enzo/README.md

 ## Overview

-CookCookCook is a web application designed to manage and share recipes.
+CookCookCook is a API to manage and share recipes.
 It provides functionalities to add, view, and manage ingredients and recipes through a RESTful API.

 ## Features